 The Grand Palace / Wat Phra Kaeo

-Every visitor to Bangkok should see the magnificent buildings within the Grand Palace compound to get a feeling of the grandeur architectural style.
+Every visitor to Bangkok should see the magnificent buildings within the Grand Palace compound to get a feeling of the ostentatious architectural style.
 The Grand Palace is open from 9:00 am until 3:00 pm every day of the year.
-Before tourist scams telling you the palace is closed.
+Beware tourist scams telling you the palace is closed.
 If you are dressed immodestly, borrow appropriate wraps at the building just inside and to the right of the front gate in exchange for a refundable deposit.
 There is also a very good self guided audio tour – rentals are just to the left of the main ticket windows.

 Directions: Taxi from MRTA Hua Lamphung or take BTS Skytrain to Taksin, connecting to Chao Phraya River Express boat to Tha Chang (Chang Pier).